hack64-net/rotm/gex_3/gex3viewer/readme.md

 ## TODO List:

-1. Finish the extended .obj exporter.
-2. Add level objects to the viewer.
+1. Add level objects to the viewer.
-3. Find a way to speed up loading and reduce RAM usage.
+2. Find a way to speed up loading times.